 10 Days in Japan Itinerary

-Welcome to the 10 Days in Japan Itinerary!
+How to Spend 10 Days in Japan Itinerary

 Take a look at the map below which shows you where each city that is part of this itinerary is located throughout the country.
-You will start the journey at the northern most point (Tokyo) and begin the journey south all the way to Hiroshima.
-The itinerary also adds in a couple day trips along the way – one from Kyoto to Osaka and the second from Hiroshima to Miyajima.
-Once the trip is complete you will then take one last train back to Tokyo, where you will depart.
+You will start the journey at the northern most point (Tokyo) and begin the journey south to Kyoto.
+The itinerary also adds in several day trips along the way – including Kamakura, Hakone, Nara and Hiroshime / Miyajima.
+Once the trip is complete you will then take one last train back to Tokyo or depart from Osaka.

 10 Days in Japan Detailed Itinerary

 Below you will find a detailed breakout of the daily attractions and activities on this 10 days in Japan itinerary.
 The itinerary as a whole is a combination of several different guides I currently have up on the site – these include 5 Days in Tokyo, a Tokyo to Hakone Day Trip, a Tokyo to Kamakura Day Trip, 3 Days in Kyoto, a Nara Day Trip from Kyoto, and guides to Hiroshima and Miyajima.
 Feel free to scroll through and click on any more in depth posts along the way.